Memoir - David J. HaasMemoir | Publications | Curriculum Vitae | Videos | Slides | Interviews | Articles | Obituary

 In the fall of 1966, David Philips informed me that he was moving the group to Oxford University and that I would need to find another laboratory to continue my NIH Fellowship.
 He suggested the Weizmann Institute in Israel and arranged for me to work in the Crystallography Group of the Chemistry Department with Wolfie Traub and Gerhard Schmidt.
 Until recently I had no idea why he made this suggestion, but it appears that he attended a meeting in Israel earlier in 1966 and was impressed with the quality of the people and work at the Weizmann Institute of Science.
 Wolfie Traub indicated that we should just take a ship to Haifa, and they would be ready for us at any time.
 As my NIH Fellowship was not transferable, Wolfie said the Weizmann Institute would also provide a Weizmann Fellowship (Thank you Mr. and Mrs. Van Leer for your Fellowship) which included housing and a stipend.
 The Weizmann Institute proved to be a remarkable scientific institution, and what an experience for both Sandra and me.

+Sandra and I arrived in Israel from England at the Weizmann Institute of Science in December 1966 with our 3-month-old son Stuart.
 Taking all my lysozyme materials and chemicals, I continued work on the effects of crosslinking protein crystals.
 I determined that crosslinking had little or no effect on reducing radiation damage by exposing various crystals for days in the full-power x-ray beam and then taking precession photographs of a standard pattern.
 This was quite disappointing!
 Fortunately, there was an unused crystal freezing apparatus setup on one of the Philips x-ray generators.
 Considering whether crosslinked crystals would remain intact when frozen, I determined that crosslinked crystals fractured from ice crystals in exactly the same manner as native (uncrosslinked) crystals.
 Then I discovered that crosslinked crystals could be put into almost any solution of salts or organic solvents (cryoprotectant) because the crosslinking prevented the crystal from dissolving in the supernatant (as well as providing structural stability).
 With surface crosslinked lysozyme crystals in different concentrations of sucrose, frozen crystals gave excellent diffraction patterns above a certain sucrose concentration (sufficient to prevent ice formation).
 I confirmed that freezing in sucrose did not damage the crosslinked crystal by taking standard diffraction patterns repeatedly before and after diluting out the cryoprotectant.

 Precession photographs of (LEFT) the first successful frozen protein crystal, crosslinked lysozyme;